The truth behind the “instant sellout” myth

 Having helped up to 400 onsales a day for the last 10 years at Queue-it, Niels has not seen any evidence to contradict this.
 Tickets simply cannot sellout in seconds.

-A crucial problem with this myth stems from bots.
+A crucial problem with this myth stems from bad ticket bots.
 These fraudsters use the sellout story to their advantage during ticketing events.
 Niels elaborates on different malicious activities in the ticketing ecosystem, and how these activities take advantage of fan fears.

 Locking ticket inventory with cube farms or bots, scalpers lure ticket buyers to secondary platforms where they pay steep prices before the bots have even managed to purchase the ticket from the primary vendor.
 Little monetary risk for fraudsters and a lot to gain.